beresg/restAuthClient/README.md

 Nothing special, just a small app for my university course.
 The webapp is based on [Angular-seed](https://github.com/angular/angular-seed).
 To get the app working you should follow the instructions on the seed page.
+What you should do is simply give the following commnads in your shell in the project root.

+npm install

+To start the webserver use the following command npm start

 # Requirements
 NODEjs, setting up is pretty straightforward.